OctaviaProject/octaviaproject.github.io/_posts/2018-7-31-Summer-Update-Two.md

 ![weaving](http://octaviaproject.github.io/assets/img/photos/weaving.jpg)

-With guest speaker Anaïs Duplan we learned about <i>Afrofuturism<i> (a genre of science fiction that Octavia Butler helped create!) and imagined our own futures.
+With guest speaker Anaïs Duplan we learned about <i>Afrofuturism</i> (a genre of science fiction that Octavia Butler helped create!) and imagined our own futures.
 Guest speakers Andrea and Rocio taught us about the power of positive self-talk.